MozeBaltyk/UpOnLAN/README.md

 **[Features](#features) • [Get Started](#get-started)**

+This project is a cold fork of Netboot.xyz with a goal unify and simplify the upstream project.
+It also aims to get new functionalities as Wake-on-LAN, test of the pxe menu and install, a webapp which allow to develop custom pxe menus, etc.
-This project use Wake-on-LAN and PXEboot to automate bare-metal install in view to experiment new setup, help to develop ipxe menu and test it.
-It attends to be the first milestone for a homelab.
+PXEboot is relevant to automate bare-metal installation in view to experiment new setup.

 ## Features

-For now, this is more a roadmap or wishing list than a list of features:
+For now, this is more a roadmap or a wishing list than a list of features:

 [x] Provide a *TFTP server* for pxeboot and editor of ipxe config.
-[] Provide a *Wake-On-LAN* service with web GUI:
+[x] Provide a *Wake-On-LAN* service with web GUI:
     [x] Add/delete entries
     [x] Send WOL signal
     [] Get Status/IP of the hosts
     [] Scheduler
-    [] Scan network
+[x] New Actions on Menus choices
-[] Custom Endpoint URL
+[x] Custom Endpoint URL
-[] *Cloud-init* listed in the Assets
-[] Test *PXE boot* with a VM trigger by *Tofu*
+[] *Cloud-init* listed in the Assets (column category) [] Test *PXE boot* with a VM trigger by *Tofu*
-[] Display a PXE interface with choices
 [] Reachability tests
 [] Build in and operated from a Container
 [] Proposition of systems: Rocky8/9, Ubuntu, OL8/9, Harvester, Proxmox